-Since AR5, there is much closer agreement in the estimates of interannual variations in global mean OH derived from atmospheric inversions, empirical reconstruction, and global CCMs and ESMs with an estimate of 2 to 3% over the 1980 to 2015 period (Table 6.7).
-While the different methodologies agree on the occurrence of small inter-annual variations, there is much debate over longer term global OH trend.
-Two studies using multi-box model inversions of MCF and methane observations suggest large positive and negative trends since 1990s in global mean OH (Rigby et al., 2017; Turner et al., 2017), however, both find that observational constraints are weak such that a wide range of multi-annual OH variations are possible.
-Indeed, (Naus et al., 2019) find an overall positive global OH trend over the past two decades (Table 6.7) after accounting for uncertainties and biases in atmospheric MCF and CH4 inversions confirming the weakness in observational constraints for deriving OH trends.
+Since AR5, there is much closer agreement in the estimates of interannual variations in global mean OH derived from atmospheric inversions, empirical reconstruction, and global CCMs and ESMs, with an estimate of 2–3% over the 1980–2015 period (Table 6.7).
+While the different methodologies agree on the occurrence of small interannual variations, there is much debate over the longer-term global OH trend.
+Two studies using multi-box model inversions of MCF and methane observations suggest large positive and negative trends since the 1990s in global mean OH (Rigby et al., 2017; Turner et al., 2017), however, both find that observational constraints are weak, such that a wide range of multi-annual OH variations are possible.
+Indeed, Naus et al. (2019) find an overall positive global OH trend over the past two decades (Table 6.7) after accounting for uncertainties and biases in atmospheric MCF and CH4 inversions, confirming the weakness in observational constraints for deriving OH trends.
 Global ESMs, CCMs and CTMs exhibit stabilized or increasing global OH after 1980 contrary to the lack of trend derived from some atmospheric inversions and empirical reconstructions (Table 6.7).
-In particular, a three member ensemble of ESMs participating in the AerChemMIP/CMIP6 agrees that global OH has increased since 1980 by around 9% (Figure 6.9) with an associated reduction in methane lifetime (Stevenson et al., 2020).
-This positive OH trend is in agreement with the ~7% OH increase derived by assimilating global-scale satellite observations of CO over the 2002-2013 period (with CO declining trends) into a CCM (Gaubert et al., 2017; see section 6.3.4).
-Multi-model sensitivity analysis suggests that increasing OH since 1980 is predominantly driven by changes in anthropogenic SLCF emissions with complementary influence of increasing NOx and decreasing CO emissions (Stevenson et al., 2020).
+In particular, a three-member ensemble of ESMs participating in the AerChemMIP/CMIP6 agrees that global OH has increased since 1980 by around 9% (Figure 6.9) with an associated reduction in methane lifetime (Stevenson et al., 2020).
+This positive OH trend is in agreement with the about 7% OH increase derived by assimilating global-scale satellite observations of CO over the 2002–2013 period (with CO declining trends) into a CCM (Section 6.3.4; Gaubert et al., 2017).
+Multi-model sensitivity analysis suggests that increasing OH since 1980 is predominantly driven by changes in anthropogenic SLCF emissions with the complementary influence of increasing NOx and decreasing CO emissions (Stevenson et al., 2020).

-Over paleo time scales, proxy-based observational constraints from CH4 and formaldehyde suggest tropospheric OH to be a factor of 2 to 4 lower in the last glacial maximum (LGM) relative to preindustrial levels, though these estimates are highly uncertain (Alexander and Mickley, 2015).
-Global models, in contrast, exhibit no change in tropospheric OH (and consequently in methane lifetime) at the LGM relative to the preindustrial (Murray et al., 2014; Quiquet et al., 2015), however the sign and magnitude of OH changes are sensitive to model predictions of changes in natural emissions, including lightning NOx and BVOCs, and model representation of isoprene oxidation chemistry (Achakulwisut et al., 2015; Hopcroft et al., 2017).
+Over paleo time scales, proxy-based observational constraints from CH4 and formaldehyde suggest tropospheric OH to be a factor of two to four lower in the Last Glacial Maximum (LGM) relative to pre-industrial levels, though these estimates are highly uncertain (Alexander and Mickley, 2015).
+Global models, in contrast, exhibit no change in tropospheric OH (and consequently in methane lifetime) at the LGM relative to the pre-industrial (Murray et al., 2014; Quiquet et al., 2015), however, the sign and magnitude of OH changes are sensitive to model predictions of changes in natural emissions, including lightning NOx and BVOCs, and model representation of isoprene oxidation chemistry (Achakulwisut et al., 2015; Hopcroft et al., 2017).

-Regarding change since preindustrial era, at the time of the AR5, ensemble mean of 17 global models participating in ACCMIP indicated little change in tropospheric OH from 1850 to 2000.
+Regarding change since the pre-industrial era, at the time of the AR5, the ensemble mean of 17 global models participating in ACCMIP indicated little change in tropospheric OH from 1850–2000.
 This was due to the competing and finally offsetting changes in factors enhancing or reducing OH with a consequent small decline in methane lifetime (Naik et al., 2013; Voulgarakis et al., 2013).
-However, there was large diversity in both the sign and magnitude of past OH changes across the individual models attributed to disparate implementation of chemical and physical processes (Nicely et al., 2017; Wild et al., 2020).
+However, there was large diversity in both the sign and magnitude of past OH changes across the individual models attributed to the disparate implementation of chemical and physical processes (Nicely et al., 2017; Wild et al., 2020).
 Analysis of historical simulations from three CMIP6 ESMs indicates little change in global mean OH from 1850 to about 1980 (Stevenson et al., 2020).
-However, there is no observational evidence of changes in global OH since 1850 up to early 1980s to evaluate the ESMs.
+However, there is no observational evidence of changes in global OH since 1850 up to the early 1980s to evaluate the ESMs.